Terminology and Symbols

 (Cam-Law) :

 You must select a Motion-Law for each Segment.
-Each type of Motion-Law has a name.
+Each Motion-Law has a name.
 The Motion-Law should be able to satisfy the motion requirements for your design.
 Each Motion-Law is a mathematical function.
 The Motion-Law, together with the motion-values at its start and end, control the motion-values between each Blend-Point.

 We use the term Motion-Law rather than Cam-Law as you can also apply your motion-design to Hydraulic or Air Cylinders, and Servomotors.